jsonh-org/Jsonh/README.md

 ### Objects

-Objects contain an ordered sequence of properties (`key: value`).
+Objects contain a sequence of properties (`key: value`).

 They are wrapped in braces (`{}`).

-Properties are separated with `,` or a newline.
+Properties are separated with a comma (`,`) or a newline.
 A single trailing comma is allowed.

 If two properties have the same key, the first property is replaced.